Does it matter? A more careful treatment of density fluctuations in 21-cm simulations

-Finally, a third nuance in the calculation arises due to the appearance of the smoothing radius $R$ in the RHS of Eq.~\eqref{eq: 21}.
+Fig.~\ref{fig: 7} thus demonstrates that the subtleties discussed in this work should matter in future analyses of 21-cm signal measurements.
+Yet, perhaps the most crucial subtlety in simulating the signal may come from another nuance which is treated the same in all three codes discussed here and has to do with the appearance of the smoothing radius $R$ in the RHS of Eq.~\eqref{eq: 23}.
 According to EPS, this $R$ should correspond to the region in which the local collapsed fraction is evaluated.
 Hence, we argue that the appropriate $R$ to consider should be associated with the simulation's cell, $R=\left(3/4\pi\right)^{1/3}L_\mathrm{cell}$, where $L_\mathrm{cell}$ is the cell size of the low-resolution grid (for better precision, the realization of the perturbed box should be generated on a high-resolution grid).
-Note that the cell size cannot be arbitrarily small as we ought to have $M_\mathrm{min}<M_R$ for a non-zero local collapsed fraction (see square root in Eq.~\eqref{eq: 21}).
-However, this condition is satisfied for a typical simulation cell of $R\sim L_\mathrm{cell}\sim1\,\mathrm{Mpc}$; according to Eq.~\eqref{eq: 22} such a smoothing radius corresponds to $M_R\sim10^{11}\,M_\odot$ and even in ACGs (whose associated $M_\mathrm{min}$ is much larger than in MCGs)~\cite{Barkana:2000fd}
+Note that the cell size cannot be arbitrarily small as we ought to have $M_\mathrm{min}<M_R$ for a non-zero local collapsed fraction (see square root in Eq.~\ref{eq: 23}).
+However, this condition is satisfied for a typical simulation cell of $R\sim L_\mathrm{cell}\sim1\,\mathrm{Mpc}$; according to Eq.~\eqref{eq: 24} such a smoothing radius corresponds to $M_R\sim10^{11}\,M_\odot$ and even in ACGs (whose associated $M_\mathrm{min}$ is much larger than in MCGs)~\cite{Barkana:2000fd}

 where $T_\mathrm{vir}\sim10^4\,\mathrm{K}$ is the typical temperature of a virialized halo of mass $M_\mathrm{min}$.
 Therefore, a simulation's cell of size $\sim1\,\mathrm{Mpc}$ contains enough mass to form stars in ACGs and MCGs.